Ear Pinning (Otoplasty)

 For children, otoplasty is usually performed while under general anesthesia on an outpatient basis or for a very short stay.
 For teens or adults, ear pinning is a very comfortable operation to have on an outpatient basis and can even be done under local sedation.

-There are a number of surgical techniques for creating a permanent correction of ears that stick out too far.
+There are a number of surgical techniques for correcting ears that stick out too far.
 The goal of all the ear pinning methods is to create ears that look more normal without visible scars.
 The most common methods leave a scar on the back of the ears that is essentially invisible unless the ear is folded forward.

 Following surgery, a wraparound head/ear dressing is usually left in place for several days.
 Pain is usually minimal.
 Sometimes, the desired correction is not maintained over time but this is uncommon.
 All of the normal risks of any operation including infection and thick or wide scars can occur.